larsjuhljensen/JensenLab/_pages/research_databases.md

 sidebar:
   nav: "research"
 ---
 The core activity of JensenLab is to use network biology to help understand the inner workings of cells.
-We have done this primarily by creating database resources and tools, which we make freely available under open licenses for computational and wet-lab researchers around the world to use.
+We have done this primarily by creating database resources, which we make freely available under open licenses for computational and wet-lab researchers around the world to use.

 ## The STRING database